 When the special needs of the child are given priority, and the lawyers creatively craft the documents to meet those needs, good results can be achieved.
+Here are some things you must consider while dealing with special needs children in a divorce agreement, such as transportation and financial issues.

 By Margaret “Pegi” S. Price, Family Lawyer